nextflow-io/website/src/pages/example4.md

 Then launch the pipeline with this command:

-    $ nextflow run rnaseq-nf -with-docker
+    $ nextflow run ml-hyperopt -profile wave

-It will automatically download the pipeline [GitHub repository](https://github.com/nextflow-io/rnaseq-nf) and the associated Docker images, thus the first execution may take a few minutes to complete depending on your network connection.
+It will automatically download the pipeline [GitHub repository](https://github.com/nextflow-io/ml-hyperopt) and build a Docker image on-the-fly using [Wave](https://seqera.io/wave/), thus the first execution may take a few minutes to complete depending on your network connection.

-**NOTE**: To run this example with versions of Nextflow older than 22.04.0, you must include the `-dsl2` flag with `nextflow run`.
+**NOTE**: Nextflow 22.10.0 or newer is required to run this pipeline with Wave.